Elvire Teza: Career

-Born on the island of Reunion, Teza trained in Marseilles under coaches Shi Mao, Lin Xuan and Ma Jun.
+Born on the island of Reunion, Teza trained in Marseille under coaches Shi Mao, Lin Xuan and Ma Jun.
 She made her international debut at the age of thirteen at the Junior European Championships, where she won bronze medals on the balance beam and floor exercise.
 At the 1996 Junior Europeans, she improved on these results, winning a gold medal on the uneven bars and silver medals with the French team and the beam final.
 In 1997, Teza became the first (and to date, the only) French gymnast to win the American Cup.

 Teza competed at three World Gymnastics Championships, in 1995, 1997 (where she placed 6th on balance beam in event finals) and 1999.
 She also represented France at the Olympics twice; at the 1996 Games in Atlanta and the 2000 Games in Sydney.
 In Sydney, Teza became the first French female gymnast ever to qualify for an Olympic event final, placing eighth on the uneven bars.